-Just like crash diets never work, neither does cutting out all your unnecessary spending.
-Keep the things you get the most pleasure from that cost the least, and cut out big budget items or the little things that add up but don't significantly add to your happiness.
+Crash diets never work.
+In the same way, neither does cutting out all unnecessary spending.
+Keep things you get the most pleasure from that cost the least.
+But cut big budget items or the little things that add up but don’t add to your happiness.

 3. Keep Your Favorite Indulgences

 Some things can make or break a week.
-For example, if you treat yourself to fast food once a week, don't skip it to save up money for your big purchase.
-The enjoyment you get from it is probably worth the money you'll spend.
-On the other hand, if you're hitting the steakhouse once a week, you may consider cutting back to once every other week.
+For example, if you treat yourself to fast food once a week, don’t skip it to save up money for your used car.
+The enjoyment you get from it is worth the money you’ll spend.
+But, if you’re hitting the steakhouse once a week, you may consider cutting back to once a month as a treat.

 4. Create a Social Schedule

-Most social events cost more money than you would regularly spend on yourself.
-Plan a list of activities you can do that won't cost much money, including meeting friends for coffee instead of dinner, or inviting them over for board games instead of going out for a movie.
+Most social events cost more money than you would spend on yourself.
+Plan a list of activities you can do that won’t cost much money.
+For instance, meeting for coffee instead of dinner or having a game night instead of going out for a movie.

 5. Have a Goal

-It's easier to save money and say no to extra spending when you have a clear goal in mind.
+It’s easier to save money and say no to extra spending when you have a clear goal in mind.
 For you, it may be a reliable used car.
-Visualize yourself in the car whenever you're tempted to blow a little extra money, and weigh whether delaying that goal is worth the treat you're considering.
+Visualize yourself in the car whenever you’re tempted to spend a little extra money.
+Weigh whether delaying that goal is worth the treat you’re considering.

 If you come to J.D.
-Byrider for a used car, one of the first things we'll ask you is how much you’re budgeting for a car each month.
-We won’t try to get you to spend more each month than you should—our no-haggle pricing and company policy prevents that.
+Byrider for a used car, one of the first things we’ll ask you is how much you’re budgeting each month.
+We won’t try to get you to spend more each month than you should.
+Our no-haggle pricing and company policy prevents that.

-Instead, we're trying to find you the right car with the right payment for you.
-We have a wide selection of makes and models at all different price points on our lots, so we'll use your self-provided budget to help you find a car you can afford.
+Instead, we try to find you the right car with the right payment for you.
+Our inventory is full of makes and models at all different price points.
+We’ll use your budget to help you find a car you can afford.

-If you're not sure about your car budget, start here:
+If you’re not sure about how to come up with your used car budget, start here:

 - How often you get paid